1959 Gibson Les Paul Standard

 A love-letter to the Gibson Les Paul

-70 years may be a blink in the eye of history but, over the course of seven decades, the Gibson Les Paul has carved out a monolithic presence in popular culture
+70 years may be a blink in the eye of history, but over the course of seven decades, the Gibson Les Paul has carved out a monolithic presence in popular culture

 As old as rock ’n’ roll itself, since 1952 the Gibson Les Paul has traveled along musical ley lines, appearing at liminal evolutionary moments and helping legendary musicians to change the course of pop music history.
 Freddie King’s Goldtop, Clapton’s fabled “Beano,” Jimmy Page’s Number One, “Greeny”—these are the guitars that rock ’n’ roll dreams are made of.